 \section{Abstract}

-Multimodal Large Language Models (MLLMs), such as GPT4o, have shown strong capabilities in visual reasoning and explanation generation.
-However, despite these strengths, they face significant challenges in the increasingly critical task of Image Forgery Detection and Localization (IFDL), where subtle tampering traces are frequently overlooked.
-Moreover, existing IFDL methods are typically limited to the learning of low-level semantic-agnostic clues, neglecting the exploration of rich high-level semantic knowledge within forged images, and merely provide a single outcome judgment, lacking an inference process or explanation.
-To tackle these issues, we propose ForgeryGPT, a novel framework that advances the IFDL task by capturing high-order forensics knowledge correlations of forged images from diverse linguistic feature spaces, while enabling explainable generation and interactive dialogue through a newly customized Large Language Model (LLM) architecture.
-Specifically, ForgeryGPT enhances traditional LLMs by integrating the Mask-Aware Forgery Extractor, which enables the excavating of precise forgery mask information from input images and facilitating pixel-level understanding of tampering artifacts.
-The Mask-Aware Forgery Extractor consists of a Forgery Localization Expert (FL-Expert) and a Mask Encoder, where the FL-Expert is augmented with an Object-agnostic Forgery Prompt and a Vocabulary-enhanced Vision Encoder, allowing for effectively capturing of multi-scale fine-grained forgery details through cross-modal reasoning and enhancing tampering localization at the knowledge level.
-To comprehensively train ForgeryGPT, beyond standard image-text feature alignment, we elaborately construct a Mask-Text Alignment Pre-training dataset utilizing the generated multi-granularity forged images, which allows for precise alignment of forgery masks within the LLM feature space.
-Subsequently, we leverage the Task-Specific Instruction Tuning dataset to refine the model's detection, localization and dialogue capabilities, ensuring robust performance and explainable inference in forgery-specific scenarios.
-Extensive experimental results across multiple benchmarks demonstrate that ForgeryGPT significantly outperforms state-of-the-art methods, offering the first step towards integrating the IFDL task with explainable, multi-turn dialogue capabilities while also showing remarkable generalization across datasets from diverse domains.
+Multimodal Large Language Models (MLLMs), such as GPT4o, have demonstrated strong capabilities in visual reasoning and explanation generation.
+However, despite these advantages, they face notable challenges in the critical task of Image Forgery Detection and Localization (IFDL), where subtle manipulation traces are often overlooked.
+Existing IFDL approaches are mostly confined to learning low-level, semantic-agnostic clues, neglecting high-level forensic semantics within forged content, and produce only a single judgment without any reasoning.
+To address these limitations, we propose ForgeryGPT, a novel framework that advances the IFDL task by capturing high-order forensics knowledge correlations from forged images across diverse linguistic feature spaces, while supporting explainable reasoning and interactive dialogue through a customized Large Language Model (LLM).
+Specifically, ForgeryGPT enhances traditional LLMs with a Mask-Aware Forgery Extractor, enabling precise excavation of forgery mask information and pixel-level understanding of tampering artifacts.
+This extractor comprises a Forgery Localization Expert (FL-Expert) and a Mask Encoder.
+The FL-Expert incorporates an Object-agnostic Forgery Prompt and a Vocabulary-enhanced Vision Encoder to capture multi-scale fine-grained forgery details via cross-modal reasoning, thereby improving tampering localization at the knowledge level.
+For comprehensive training, beyond standard image-text feature alignment, we construct a Mask-Text Alignment Pre-Training dataset using the generated multi-granularity forged images, enabling accurate alignment of forgery masks in the LLM feature space.
+Subsequently, a Task-Specific Instruction Tuning dataset is employed to refine detection, localization, and dialogue capabilities, yielding robust performance and interpretable inference in forgery-specific scenarios.
+Extensive experiments demonstrate that ForgeryGPT substantially outperforms state-of-the-art methods, providing the first step toward integrating IFDL with explainable, multi-turn dialogue capabilities and achieving strong generalization across diverse datasets.